ntdll0/HiddenVNC/README.md

 Crafting a fully fledged proof of concept requires us to write our own window manager, enumerate windows belonging to our virtual desktop an manually paint each one on a bitmap by their Z order.
-In order to emulate a mouse click, we have to use functions such as SendMessage or PostMessage, manually compute relative coordinates and found a window which lies on coordinates of the click.
+In order to emulate a mouse click, we have to use functions such as SendMessage or PostMessage, manually compute relative coordinates and find a window which lies on coordinates of the click.

 ## Here, I provide a list of commonly used WINAPI functions and their use in our implementation:
 `CreateDesktop` - Creates a new virtual workstation with custom name<br>